chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 - Nuts: I like raw almonds and Brazil nuts.
 I try to avoid the carb-heavy ones like cashews since almonds are better anyway.
 - Carrots: My addiction.
 I think these are the perfect snack.
 Maybe too perfect.
 I can only stop when I see my face turning orange.
 - 85%+ dark chocolate: Apparently the minimum acceptable level health-wise, which makes sense because it has about the minimum level of taste-acceptability as well.
 I did an overly complicated computation that concluded that I should eat this only when avocado is not available.
+- Green tea.
+Does this count as a snack?
 - Good fruit (berries): Good snack/dessert option/carrot alternative.
 I usually get when on sale.
 - Less good fruit (apples, bananas, grapes, oranges): Good for post-workout situations
 - Soup/bone broth: Low experience with this, but supposed to be excellent

+### Other stuff
+I've been using za'atar as the only seasoning.
+I should probably get some salt and pepper.
+I mostly drink only water, with occasional green tea, and even more occasional alcohol and matcha tea.

+Slightly neurotic list of my food goals: Try to get everything organic, eggs pastured, meat Kosher, fish wild, EVOO only from California or Israel, and prefer local over distant.

+I've considered intermittent fasting and Keto.
+Keto is definitely intriguing, but I've seen mixed reviews and it is very challenging to stick to, even if I ate only vegetables as my carb source.
+I like the idea of applying intermittent fasting when it comes up naturally.
+Like when traveling with little access to reasonable food or when a dinner or breakfast meal is randomly skipped.
+It seems like a 16-hour fast window and 8-hour eating window is pretty optimal.
+I also like the idea of fasting on [Jewish fast days](https://www.chabad.org/library/article_cdo/aid/609607/jewish/Jewish-Fast-Days.htm) not really for religious reasons, but just as a way to force occasional fasts (and it can't hurt to think about the religious significance as well).

 ### What about restaurants?
 I went through a phase of being into restaurants, but now find that I prefer the norm to be eating a high quality meal at home, and to let randomness dictate when restaurants happen.
 I think for most people, this will happen plenty (family/friend events, celebration meals, meals when traveling, etc.).

 ## 6. What about the content of the food?
 I find it very easy to have willpower in situations where food doesn't yet belong to me (in supermarkets or when ordering from them online) and very difficult to have willpower when unhealthy foods are available for immediate eating in my surroundings.
 I find it nice to keep the base state under control so that when less healthy situations arise (restaurants, parties, random occurrences of low-percentage chocolate nearby), they can be enjoyed without concern.
 I've also found that I feel better when eating healthier.
 (I think of healthy as mostly Paleo, i.e., mostly proteins/nuts/seeds/vegetables/olive oil, with some fruit and 85%+ chocolate, and mostly avoiding processed foods.
 I like this strictish definition because it means there's little guessing about whether an item is in the program or out of the program, but of course this is just one interpretation and maybe I'm (slightly) suffering for naught.)

+Shoutout to Simon of [Minmax Meals](https://www.minmaxmeals.com/) for creating great value bulk-cookable meals on a site with an excellent name.